waitinfuture/odps/intl.en-US/User Guide/Common commands/Project operations.md

 **Action:**

--   Use setproject command to set project attributes.
+-   Use setproject command to set workspce attributes.

     The following example sets the method that allows a full table scan.